OER at Yavapai College

 Publications

-October 2022: White paper highlighting the HLC quality initiative report for OER, by Dr. Diane Ryan and Megan Crossfield.
+October 2022: White paper highlighting the HLC quality initiative report for OER

 August 2020: Dr. Van Lieu and Dr. Palmer were recognized for creating an OER Writers Guide in the OER Digest.